danelahman/temporal-millet/README.md

 ```
 where `operation-parameter` is an expression of type `operation-input-type`.
 In
 this case, `perform OperationName operation-parameter` returns a
-`operation-result-type`-typed value, and the type system records that by the
+`operation-result-type`-typed value, and the type system records that the
-time the continuation of the operation call starts executing,
+accumulated grade at the point where the continuation starts executing has
-`operation-grade` worth of extra computation has been performed.
+increased by `operation-grade`.

 As is common for algebraic effects, these algebraic operation calls do not carry
 any meaning by themselves.
 To give them meaning, we have to handle them with an